vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 <li><p><em>Testing</em> - we'll look at the concepts of test-driven development.
 We'll cover unit testing individual components and mock them out.
 We'll look at how to test service interfaces.
 We'll look at how to write integration tests that don't sacrifice speed in order to be exhaustive using consumer driven contracts and consumer driven contract testing.
 (JUnit, Spring Boot, Spring MVC Test Framework, Spring Cloud Contract)</p></li>
 <li><p><em>Routing and Load-Balancing</em> - where does your service live?
 How do your clients find it?
 How do you handle custom routing requirements?
 How do you handle custom load-balancing?
 (Spring Cloud, Ribbon)</p></li>
 <li><p><em>Message-driven and integration-centric architectures</em> - We'll look at how to build microservices that talk to each other over messaging fabrics like Apache Kafka or RabbitMQ.
 We'll look at how to integrate existing systems and how to use messaging to connect disparate systems.
 (RabbitMQ, Spring Integration, Spring Cloud Stream)</p></li>
 <li><p><em>Stream Processing</em> - We'll look at how to build solutions that process ongoing data over time.
 We'll look at how to compose messaging-based microservices and orchestrate them over a cloud-based fabric.
-(Spring Cloud Stream,
+(Spring Cloud Stream, Spring Cloud Data Flow)</p></li>
+<li><p><em>Partitioned Batch Processing</em> - In this section we'll look at how to process large amounts of sequential data and scale the pro